 Degrees and Certifications:

-Mr. Magin is the Principal at Metro, and he is entering his 19th year in FWISD and 37th in Education.
-He has earned his bachelor’s degree from Indiana University in health/physical education and his Master’s degree from Southwestern Assemblies of God University in Education/principalship.
-He has just completed his second Master's degree and is a supporter of life long learning.
-Mr. Magin is a driving force behind improving Metro's student attendance, double-digit decrease in recidivism, and motivating students to be stakeholders in their own learning.
-He is very excited about the possibilities for every student at Metro Opportunity high school and wants them all to know the best is yet to come.
+Mr. Magin is the Principal at Metro.
+He has been in Education for 39 years.
+He has earned his BS at Indiana University in Health/Physical Education, M Ed from Southwestern Assemblies of God University, and MA Athletic Administration from Concordia University.
+He is very excited about the possibilities for every student at Metro Opportunity High School and wants them all to know the best is yet to come.

 Degrees and Certifications: